rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Conclusion

-By following the steps in this tutorial, you will have a fully functioning setup for securely managing and rotating secrets using the External Secret Operator with GCP, AWS, and Azure.
-The examples and detailed YAML files provided should give you a strong foundation in understanding how to set up and troubleshoot this powerful Kubernetes feature.
+This tutorial has provided a complete walkthrough for setting up External Secret Operator (ESO) with GCP, AWS, and Azure.
+From creating service accounts to configuring Kubernetes secrets and syncing them with cloud providers, you now have a comprehensive guide to securely manage secrets in your Kubernetes clusters.

 [Back to Table of Contents](#table-of-contents)